carlmontanari/scrapli/README.md

 The "core" drivers understand the basic privilege levels of their respective device types.
 As mentioned previously , the drivers will automatically attain the "privilege_exec" (or equivalent) privilege level prior to executing "show " commands.
-If you don't want this "auto-magic" you can use the base driver (`Scrape`).
+If you don't want this "auto-magic" you can use the base driver (`Scrape`) or the `GenericDriver`.
 The privileges for each device are outlined in named tuples in the platforms `driver.py` file.

 As an example, the following privilege levels are supported by the `IOSXEDriver`:

 1. "exec"
 2. "privilege_exec"
 3. "configuration"
-4. "special_configuration"

 Each privilege level has the following attributes:

 - pattern: regex pattern to associate prompt to privilege level with
 - name: name of the priv level, i.e. "exec"
-- deescalate_priv: name of next lower privilege or "" (to evaluate False)
+- previous_priv: name of the "lower"/"previous" privilege level
-- deescalate: command to deescalate to next lower privilege or "" (to evaluate False)
+- deescalate: command used to deescalate *from* this privilege level (or an empty string if no lower privilege)
-- escalate: name of next higher privilege or "" (to evaluate False)
+- escalate: command used to escalate *to* this privilege level (from the lower/previous privilege)
-- escalate_auth: command to escalate to next higher privilege or "" (to evaluate False)
+- escalate_auth: True/False there is auth required to escalate to this privilege level
-- escalate_prompt: False or pattern to expect for escalation -- i.e. "Password:"
+- escalate_prompt: pattern to expect when escalating to this privilege level, i.e. "Password:" or any empty string
-- requestable: True/False if the privilege level is requestable
-- level: integer value of level i.e. 1

 If you wish to manually enter a privilege level you can use the `acquire_priv` method, passing in the name of the privilege level you would like to enter.
 In general you probably won't need this too often though as the driver